Subgroup induction property for branch groups: Subgroup induction property for groups

-The main idea behind the proof of the subgroup induction property for torsion \GGS{} groups is to use an argument of length reduction on the generators of finitely generated subgroups to reduce the question to subgroups generated by elements of length at most $1$.
+generates $\Stab_H(\level1)$.
+Taking $k_1=p-1$ and $y=x$, which forces $k_2=0$, we see that $x^p\in S''$.
+Thus, multiplying elements of $S''$ on the right by $x^p$ when $k_2$ is not zero, we can transform the generating set $S''$ into the set $S'$, which must consequently also generate $\Stab_H(\level1)$. \end{proof} The main idea behind the proof of the subgroup induction property for torsion \GGS{} groups is to use an argument of length reduction on the generators of finitely generated subgroups to reduce the question to subgroups generated by elements of length at most $1$.
 We will establish this length reduction property in the next several lemmas.
-While they are unfortunately rather technical at times, they ultimately make the proof of the main result very short and simple.
+While they are unfortunately rather technical at times, they ultimately make the proof of the main result very short and simple. \begin{lemma} Let $x,y\in G$ be two elements, and suppose that $\alpha_x\ne 0$.
+Let $k_1,k_2\in \{0,1,\dots, p-1\}$ be such that $(k_1+k_2)\alpha_x+\alpha_y \equiv 0 \mod p$.
+Then, for every $v\in \level{1}$, there exist $l_1\in \{k_1, k_1-p\}$ and $l_2\in \{k_2, k_2-p\}$ such that